Embroidery management software is how embroidery businesses grow their sales, increase their productivity, and deliver products faster to customers.

 When we searched for embroidery software in Google, we found a lot of confusing and even spammy results – so we thought we’d help break down what the options are when you’re looking for embroidery software.

-Even if you’ve got a firm grasp on screen printing software, you’ll want to dive in and take a look at what embroidery has to offer.
+Even if you’ve got a firm grasp on screen printing management software, you’ll want to dive in and take a look at what embroidery has to offer.

 Things to consider when looking into embroidery software